rasta-mouse/OST-C2-Spec/README.md

 ### DIR-LIST-REQ

-If no path is specified, an implant SHOULD list its current working directory.

 ```text
 DIR-LIST-REQ {
   path            [1]  String   OPTIONAL
   access-control  [2]  Boolean  OPTIONAL
 }
 ```

+If the `path` field is *not* set, the implant SHOULD list its current working directory.

 ### DIR-LIST-REP